ashokurlana/LTRC-MuP-COLING-2022/README.md

 ### Data format:

-* We used the dataset released from [MuP2022](https://github.com/allenai/mup) github
+* We used the dataset released in the [MuP2022](https://github.com/allenai/mup) shared task

 * Make sure to create `train, dev, test' csv files with column names "text" and "summary"